There are literally dozens of different ways to invest in real estate.

 - Appreciation potential

-Where to find: Local real estate agent prepares a CMA (comparative market analysis or comps) using data from the MLS, Zillow by selecting a specific market then searching for rental property, the Roofstock Investment Property Marketplace for turnkey single-family houses and small multi-family property, and the Cloudhouse Calculator to analyze the potential financial performance of any single-family house – even if it’s not currently listed for sale.
+Where to find: Local real estate agent prepares a CMA (comparative market analysis or comps) using data from the MLS, Zillow by selecting a specific market then searching for rental property, the Roofstock Investment Property Marketplace for single-family houses and small multifamily property.

 Creative Research to Choose the Right Neighborhood